hithaisiri18/leave-management-system/README.md

 A comprehensive, feature-rich leave management application built with **PHP**, **MySQL**, and **HTML/CSS**.
 This system helps employees apply for leaves, track their leave balance, and provides analytics on leave patterns.

 ---
+# Project Description
+A web application that helps employees apply for leaves, track their balance, and allows managers to approve requests.
+It automatically detects suspicious leave patterns and enforces company leave limits.

 ## 📋 Table of Contents